feanb/MusicBiz/README.md

 ***
 The Album Management System includes a role-based access control system, which allows admins to control the permissions and capabilities of each user.
 Here is a brief overview of each role:

-* Coordinator: Can add new albums and artists, but must have their submissions approved by an admin before they are added to the database
+* Coordinator: Only can add new albums and tracks
-* Clerk: Can add new albums and artists, but must have their submissions approved by an admin before they are added to the database
+* Clerk: Only can add new albums, artists and tracks
-* Executive: Can add new albums and artists without admin approval, and can also delete albums and manage user roles
+* Executive: Can add new albums, artists and tracks, can also delete albums and manage user roles.
-* Staff: Can only view albums and artists, and cannot add, edit, or delete any data in the database
+* Staff: Can only view albums and artists, and cannot add, edit, or delete any data in the database.

 ### Getting Started
 ***